 For GENII 1.485, of the applicable ten general topical quality areas, nine met the criteria fully, and one failed to meet the criteria.
 An exception was found in the area of Error Impact.
-GENII 1.485 should create and follow a formal error reporting and corrective action process.
+An area for GENII 1.485 improvement is to create and follow a formal error reporting and corrective action process.
 For GENII 2.0, of the ten general topical quality areas, two met the criteria fully, five met the criteria partially, and three failed to meet the criteria.
 Exceptions were found in the areas of Testing Phase, Acceptance Test, Error Impact, and partially in the areas of SQA Procedures and Plans, Requirements Phase, Design Phase, Implementation Phase, and User Instructions.